sajanjktech/git_assignment/README.md

 7. Committed changes with proper message
 8. Switched back to `main` and merged `sajan_branch`
 9. Pushed final merged code to the remote repository

+## 🔧 Development Workflow by teammate Sajan Ray

+1. Forked the original repository to my GitHub account
+2. Cloned the forked repository locally
+3. Created a new branch named `deoraj_branch`
+4. Made code changes in index.html file
+5. Committed changes
+6. Pushed my branch to my forked remote repository
+7. Created a Pull Request to the original repository of my teammate for review and merge
+8. Pull request merged successfully

 ---